-In summary, the amended proposals have incorporated all of the mitigation improvements highlighted in the QAs, and improve upon the proposal's compliance with place-making principles.
+In summary, taking into account the amendments achieved as part of the original phase one application, which has been carried through into this proposal and the minor amendments made as part of this application, the amended proposals have incorporated all of the mitigation improvements highlighted in the QAs, and improve upon the proposal's compliance with place-making principles.
 These improvements result in a development which is acceptable and satisfies relevant planning policy and supplementary guidance including Policy PP3, H1 and IMP1.

 The proposal is also considered to be compliant with Policy PP2.
 The submitted 'Sustainability Checklist' outlines that the residential units will be of an air tight design, with high insulation, maximisation of solar gain and use of triple glazed windows.
-In addition all units will be fitted with air source heat pumps, approval of details of which will be subject to a planning condition.
+In addition all units will be fitted with air source heat pumps.